tabrez-syed/mandalivia-astro/requirements/twitter/letter-to-thread.md

    - Present the main discovery or revelation
    - Use simple, vivid language
    - Include specific numbers or facts when relevant
+   - Balance between impact and understatement
    - Example:
      ```
-     What they saw was mind-blowing: while other birds fly like they're making snow angels, hummingbirds move their wings in figure-8s like helicopter blades - 80 times per second! 🚁 (3/5)
+     What they discovered changed our understanding: hummingbirds move their wings in figure-8s, creating lift in both directions - 80 times per second. 🚁 (3/5)
      ```

 4. **Closing Tweet**
    - Connect back to the universal lesson
    - End with a thought-provoking reflection
    - Use relevant emojis to enhance engagement
+   - Aim for wisdom rather than drama
    - Example:
      ```
-     Sometimes the most incredible breakthroughs come when we stop trying to follow the rules and start thinking differently.
-Nature's been teaching us this all along. 🌺✨ (5/5)
+     Sometimes the best innovations don't announce themselves with fanfare.
+They simply wait quietly until someone sees their true potential. ✨ (5/5)
      ```

 ## Key Principles